Skip to Content

 The Well of Miriam

 We can assume that Miriam had an attitude adjustment after the leprosy incident.
-She lived for another thirty eight years and, the Bible never again mentions her questioning Moses, his authority or his wife.
-In fact, Miriam is not mentioned again until she dies, never reaching the Promised Land.
+She lived for another thirty-eight years, and the Bible never again mentions her questioning Moses, his authority, or his wife.
+Miriam is not mentioned again until she dies, never reaching the Promised Land.
 She is believed to be around 130 years old at the time of her death.

-Bible scholars make the correlation between Miriam’s death and the lack of water and come to the conclusion that, for the forty years prior, they had consistent water to the credit of Miriam.
-They believe that Miriam’s death cause the well to dry up.
+Bible scholars make the correlation between Miriam’s death and the lack of water and conclude that they had consistent water to the credit of Miriam for the forty years prior.
+They believe that Miriam’s death caused the well to dry up.

-Hebrew experts point out that the Talmud explains that Miriam, Aaron and Moses were responsible for the three gifts the Jews had in the desert—the well of water, the pillar of clouds and the manna, respectively.
+Hebrew experts point out that the Talmud explains that Miriam, Aaron, and Moses were responsible for the three gifts the Jews had in the desert—the well of water, the pillar of cloud, and the manna, respectively.

 MIriam prophetess Deuteronomy 24_9